N.B.: You will need Google or Bing translators to read through most of the resources in this blog post.

 - 37 000 – daily print edition of mainstream newspapers 24Chasa and Trud combined.

 - 62 Political Parties registered for MP Elections 2013, 7 400 Candidate MPs for 240 MP seats.
 (Source: CIK.bg & Wikipedia)

 - @tourbg is followed by 1 198 tweeps – together with his closest tweeps, the number grows to over 2 500 followers.

 The Short Analysis

-And when I say that one needs to analyse, I mean that the numbers mentioned above speak loud enough and pinpoint to a clear issue.
+And when I say that one needs to analyse, I mean that the numbers mentioned above speak loud enough and pinpoint a clear issue.
 In such a way that a politician cannot afford to have it on his/her hands.
 Although @tourbg does not have such a high number of followers on Twitter, his post received a tremendous amount of attention sprang out of the sensitive topic of how Bulgarian politicians, in general, treat voters.
-In addition, the network impressions effect grew with every share on each one of the social networks in use.
+The network impressions effect grew with every share on each one of the social networks in use.